 While we really don’t observe the Day of the Dead, I’ve been introducing it to my son slowly as a way to memorialize Grandpa’s and Abuelita’s memories.
 The movie Coco from Disney Pixar, really helped him understand the beauty of remembering our deceased loved ones, and how skulls (calaveras) are “not so scary” after all.
 With that being said, this year we made our very first shoebox altar to remember his Grandpa and Abuelita.

 There are so many lovely shoebox altars that you can make.
 One detail that stands out is the use of “calaveras” skulls.
 If you have a child that’s extremely sensitive and has had a loss recently in their lives skulls may not be for them.

-So here’s a super easy to make DIY Shoebox altar for Day of the Dead that your kids will love.
+So here’s a super easy-to-make DIY Shoebox altar for the Day of the Dead that your kids will love.
 This shoebox altar will capture the essence of honoring and remembering our loved ones.